SciML/Catalyst.jl/README.md

 [Modeling Biochemical Systems with Catalyst.jl](https://www.youtube.com/watch?v=5p1PJE5A5Jw).
 - A short 13 minute overview of Catalyst when it was known as DiffEqBiological in older versions is available in the talk [Efficient Modelling of Biochemical Reaction Networks](https://www.youtube.com/watch?v=s1e72k5XD6s)

-For information on using the package, [see the stable documentation](https://catalyst.sciml.ai/stable/).
+For tutorials and information on using the package, [see the stable documentation](https://catalyst.sciml.ai/stable/).
 The [in-development documentation](https://catalyst.sciml.ai/dev/) describes unreleased features in the current master branch.